 From the status screen, you can easily access configuration, settings, and more by pressing the menu in the top left corner.
 Every powerful feature is never more than a few taps away.
 This makes the Supra Touch one of the easiest-to-use and user-friendly controls.
-For more information about the status screen, read Monitoring the Status screen on page 65.
+For more information about the status screen, read Monitoring your control on page 66.